HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Map_Methods.md

 *   **desc** \[String\] \[Mandatory\]: Specifies a long description for the location.
 *   **image** \[String or Image Object\] \[Mandatory\]: Specifies the map pin image that overrides the [defaultPinImage](Map_Properties.html#defaultP).Refer the **Remarks** section for more information.
 *   **navigateAndZoom** \[Boolean\] \[Optional\]: Decides whether the navigation to first pin should take place.
 It is available on Android, Windows, and iOS.
 The default value of this parameter is true.
-    Here is an example of how to enable this property.{% highlight voltMx %}
+    Here is an example of how to enable this property.{% highlight VoltMx %}
      locationData: [{
       lat: "17.445775",
       lon: "78.3731",